Stateless autoconfiguration or SLAAC

 EUI-64 in Automatic configuration is the most important aspect of IPv6 addressing.
 This is because an IPv6 host needs to be sure that the autoconfigured addresses are unique on a global level.
 There are two parts of this answer.
 The first part is about setting the prefix for this local network.
 Of course, all hosts in this network need to have NETWORK part of the address same, if not, they will not be able to communicate.
 This part is a job for network administrator, after he defines the network prefix the second part will make the rest.
 That second part is the autoconfiguration of the address.
 But there is another question here that needs to be asked.
 What format should be used by the host for these addresses in order to ensure that there will not accidentally be two or more equal addresses autoconfigured?
 The EUI-64 is that format.

 With the EUI-64 format, the configuration of the interface ID takes place locally by the host in order to make it globally unique.
-The host requires already known and globally unique piece of information.
-The piece of information must not exceed beyond 64 bits, because by definition EUI-64 needs a 64-bit interface ID and a 64-bit prefix.
+The host requires already known and a globally unique piece of information.
+The piece of information must not exceed beyond 64 bits because by definition EUI-64 needs a 64-bit interface ID and a 64-bit prefix.
 But it is important for this information to be both from a known source as well as long enough to become globally unique.

 Ethernet hosts and intermediary devices with Ethernet interfaces make use of their 48-bit MAC addresses as a source for making EUI-64 addressing.
 The host requires to derive the 16 bits from some other source as the MAC address is 48 bits long and the process of EUI-64 makes up the last 64 bits of an IPv6 address.
-As per the standard of the IEEE EUI-64 the hex value FFFE is placed into the center of the MAC address.
+As per the standard of the IEEE EUI-64 the hex value, FFFE is placed into the centre of the MAC address.
 After that, EUI-64 sets the 7th universal/local sign bit in the field of Interface ID address which it actually the bit that says if that address is locally generated by SLAAC using EUI-64 process or it’s received from DHCP.
 This is done in order to indicate the global scope.

 EUI-64 at work